myriamWeiss/Final-Project-Fire-Emergency-Simulaton/README.md

 # Fire Emergency Dispatch Simulation

 This project implements a **discrete-event simulation** for a fire emergency dispatch system.
-It compares different vehicle dispatch policies (MeanRT, Percentile-95, and LBR – the suggested policy) in order to minimize **Response Time (RT)** and improve system performance.
+It compares different vehicle dispatch policies (MinRT, Percentile-95, and LBR – the suggested policy) in order to minimize **Response Time (RT)** and improve system performance.

 ## Overview